You will visit: Belgium (in transit), Netherlands, Germany, Czech Republic, Austria, Poland, Hungary, Slovenia, Italy

 - Old Vienna Schnaps Museum Euro 7.00

 We hit the road this morning and travel to Krakow.
 En route we'll make a sobering stop at Auschwitz where you can learn all about the history & significance of this place steeped in history.
 On arrival, get in the know on Krakow.
 Founded in the 13th century, the former capital of Poland is famous for its silver mining heritage.

-- Entrance & locally guided tours of Auschwitz & Birkenau concentration camp memorials
+- Entrance to Auschwitz & Birkenau concentration camp memorials

 Left relatively untouched after World War II, Krakow is jam-packed with monuments and cultural treasures like turn-of-the-century buildings, museums, an impressive castle and the Jewish Quarter.

 This morning, get a taste of this stunning city as you visit the massive Market Square – the buzzing heart of Poland’s oldest university town.
 Learn about the medieval design of the UNESCO World Heritage-listed centre, which serves up a mix of Gothic and Renaissance architecture.

 Your Trip Manager will spill all their insider knowledge on the area and take you further into the city’s history.
 In your free time look into Poland’s culture at the Royal Castle on Wawel Hill, once the spiritual and political heart of the country, the site is now filled with tombs, chapels and a bizarre collection of prehistoric animal parts.

 Later head to Schindler's Museum, Cloth Hall and hit the maze of covered stalls selling crafts and souvenirs or rummage through the local boutiques in the surrounding streets to pick up some great treasures you won't find at home.